- Find a Doctor

 Top: The Faith, Hope, Love Quilters present quilts to Tunnell Cancer Center.
 The quilts will be given to patients going through infusions.
 Shown standing (left to right) are Jeanie Motter, Janet Fawver, and Jean Higgins, all of Faith, Hope, Love Quilters.
 Seated are Barry Hamp, Executive Director of Oncology Services at Beebe Healthcare and Faith, Hope, Love Quilters founder Shirley Loveland.

-Middle: Tunnell Cancer Center patient Shirley Franks is happy to receive the quilt during her infusion.
+Middle: Tunnell Cancer Center patient Shirley Francks is happy to receive the quilt during her infusion.

 Bottom: Shirley Loveland, center, works with her quilters in Fenwick Island.